 The children will add to the page, tests and projects that have been assigned at school.
-Before they can play, watch TV or have screen time they have to complete everything on their list.
+Beff you start this habit for them when they are young, it teaches them how to organize their time.
+You will be helping to instill in them a habit that will last them a lifetime.ore they can play, watch TV or have screen time they have to complete everything on their list.
 If you start this habit for them when they are young, it teaches them how to organize their time.
-You will be helping to instill in them a habit that will last them a life time.
+You will be helping to instill in them a habit that will last them a lifetime.

 |Library books||Physical education||Class trip||violin|

 |Set table||Empty dishwasher|